MohamadElian/data-science-projects/sales-forecasting/data/README.md

+# Data Description

+This dataset represents monthly sales performance across different product categories.

+## Variables

+- **BTS (Beyond The Smartphone)**
-BTS = Beyond The Smartphone (tablets,home internet, watches, and tracker lines)
+  Includes tablets, home internet, watches, and tracker lines.

+- **FB (For Business)**
-FB = For Business (any new lines for business accounts)
+  Represents new lines added for business accounts.

-APP = Acessories Per Phone (calculated by dividing number of accessories sold by number of upgrades done.
+- **APP (Accessories Per Phone)**
+  Calculated as:
+  Accessories Sold ÷ Number of Upgrades

-Every upgrade should have at least 2 accessories sold, so this number should always be greater than or equal to 2.
+  - Each upgrade is expected to include at least 2 accessories
-The goal projection for APP is always 2.
+  - Target value: APP ≥ 2

+## Notes

+This dataset was used for forecasting and modeling sales trends.
+It can be replaced with similar time-series sales data for replication or further analysis.